2025 manta ray tour statistics at Kauna’oa Bay

 And 5 males:

-If you came out on a snorkel with us in 2025 (or any other year), met one of the mantas above (or any other manta), and have pictures or stories to share, don’t hesitate to add a note on that manta ray’s page – or contact us directly!
+If you participated in our manta swim in 2025 (or any other year), met one of the mantas above (or any other manta), and have pictures or stories to share, don’t hesitate to add a note on that manta ray’s page – or contact us directly!

 What’s the average sighting success each month?